edouardfouche/DataGenerator/README.md

 Examples
 --------

-Plot all two and three dimensional dependencies with default configuration (can be useful to check each dependency)
+Plot all two and three dimensional dependencies with default configuration (can be useful to check each dependency).

 ```
 java -jar target/scala-2.12/DataGenerator-0.1.0.jar -d 2 -a plot --verbose